-Truly the humble kitchen is the very heart of the home.
+If you have kids you know that in reality, the very heart of a home is the kitchen.
 It’s where the kids come to get snacks after school, where you spend your time cooking family meals and where the most amount of busy work is done.
 Think about it, the washing machine, dishwasher, microwave and oven all live in the kitchen, so there’s constant foot traffic going in and out of the room.
 It's where you spend most of your time, so it deserves some special treatment!

 Style With Substance